moniaros/AgentRisePortal/README.md

 The platform is currently a high-fidelity MVP with a simulated backend.
 The following features are implemented and functional from a UI and front-end logic perspective.

 #### 1. Multi-Tenant Architecture & RBAC
 -   **Description:** The application is structured to support multiple insurance agencies on a single instance.
 Data is segregated based on the logged-in user's agency.
 Role-Based Access Control (RBAC) is implemented, with a UI for administrators to manage users.
-The user model includes detailed identity, contact, role, and licensing information aligned with ACORD standards, including profile photo and digital signature uploads.
+The user profile includes a read-only audit trail showing recent logins, key actions, and system notifications.
 -   **Components:** `UserManagement.tsx`, `UsersTable.tsx`, `InviteUserModal.tsx`, `AuditLogsTable.tsx`, `Profile.tsx`.
 -   **Data Structures:**
     ```typescript